saipranathid/sdudigani_vsd-hdp/Day 6/README.md

 ## Introduction
-- Post-synthesis simulation is an essential step in the digital design flow where we verify the functionality and timing of the design after synthesis.
-While pre-synthesis simulation checks the RTL code for logical correctness, post-synthesis simulation ensures that the synthesized gate-level netlist still behaves as intended.
+Post-synthesis simulation is a critical step in the digital design flow.
+While pre-synthesis simulation verifies the design logic at the RTL level, post-synthesis simulation ensures that the synthesized gate-level netlist continues to exhibit the correct behavior — now with realistic delays and mapped cells.

-- In this stage, the RTL is already transformed into a netlist composed of logic gates mapped to a specific technology library.
-Simulating this netlist helps identify:
-  - Functional consistency: Confirms that synthesis has not altered the design's intended behavior.
-  - Timing characteristics: Includes realistic gate delays to check for potential timing issues.
-  - Synthesis-induced issues: Detects problems like glitches, race conditions, or unintended latches that might not appear in RTL simulation.
+### 🔍 Why Pre-Synthesis and Post-Synthesis?
+#### Pre-Synthesis Simulation:

+- Focuses solely on verifying functionality based on the RTL code.
+- Operates in a zero-delay environment; all events occur precisely on clock edges.
+- Ideal for checking control/data logic correctness without concern for physical constraints.

+#### Post-Synthesis Simulation (GLS - Gate-Level Simulation):

+- Uses the synthesized gate-level netlist, incorporating technology-mapped standard cells.
+- Captures functional behavior + timing delays, modeling more realistic hardware operation.
+- Helps detect:
+  - Timing issues like setup/hold violations.
+  - Functional mismatches caused by synthesis artifacts (e.g., unintended latches).
+  - Dynamic behaviors not visible through static analysis.
-- For the VSDBabySoC design, we perform synthesis using Yosys to generate the gate-level netlist, and then simulate this netlist using a same testbench.
-The goal is to compare the post-synthesis simulation output with the pre-synthesis results.
-If both match, it validates that the design's logic and functionality are preserved through the synthesis process.

-- This step is critical for catching low-level issues early and ensuring the design is ready for downstream physical implementation.
+For the VSDBabySoC project, synthesis was performed using Yosys to generate the gate-level netlist.
+This netlist was then simulated using the same testbench as in RTL simulation.
+The key goal was to compare waveform outputs from both stages and validate that functionality remains consistent.
+This validation step is essential to ensure that no logic is broken during synthesis and that the design is ready for physical implementation stages like place and route.

 ## Synthesis using Yosys